huggingface/hub-docs/docs/hub/ml-agents.md

 4. In step 2, choose what model you want to replay.

 ## Sharing your models
-You can easily upload your models using `mlagents-push-to-hf`
+You can easily upload your models using `mlagents-push-to-hf`:

 ```
 mlagents-push-to-hf --run-id="First Training" --local-dir="results/First Training" --repo-id="ThomasSimonini/MLAgents-Pyramids" --commit-message="Pyramids"
 ```

 You need to define four parameters:
 - `--run-id`: the name of the training run id.
 - `--local-dir`: where the model was saved.
-- `-- repo-id`: the name of the Hugging Face repo you want to create or update.
-It’s `<your huggingface username>/<the repo name>`
+- `--repo-id`: the name of the Hugging Face repo you want to create or update.
+It’s `<your huggingface username>/<the repo name>`.
-- `--commit-message`
+- `--commit-message`.

 ## Additional resources